De-institutionalisation ! Understanding communities !

 Now

-that people with disability have a valued role in their community, I
+that people with disability have a valued role in society, I

 believe that we (as